RHsyseng/vertx-msa-ocp/README.md

 Use the displayed URL to access the console from a browser and verify that it works correctly.

 ## Service Deployment
-To deploy a WildFly Swarm service, use *Maven* to build the project, with the *fabric8:deploy* target for the *openshift* profile to deploy the built image to OpenShift.
+To deploy a Vert.x service, use *Maven* to build the project, with the *fabric8:deploy* target for the *openshift* profile to deploy the built image to OpenShift.
 For convenience, an aggregator *pom* file has been provided at the root of the project that delegates the same Maven build to all 6 configured modules:

 ````
 $ mvn clean fabric8:deploy -Popenshift